 Animals were a huge part of my youth.
-There were horses, stray dogs, and barn cats, all of whom needed regular petting.
-That extra-circular pampering was in addition to the attention garnered up our own cats, dogs, small rodents, birds, and once, a raccoon we were rehabilitating.
+There were horses, stray dogs, and barn cats, all of whom needed regular attention.
+That extra-circular pampering was in addition to the care garnered up our own cats, dogs, small rodents, birds, and once, a raccoon we were rehabilitating.
 In the hundreds of little ponds and creeks in our area (Michigan IS the great lake state, after all), we hunted for salamanders, toads, and crayfish.
 We had no fear of these creatures, only awe, of the natural world.

 I received my B.A. in Art Education and Sculpture from Colorado State University.
 I taught elementary, junior high, and high school Art for 8 years before leaving to pursue an advanced degree.
 I earned an M.A. in Art Education and Painting/Printmaking from Rhode Island School of Design (RISD), which was of the most amazing experiences of my life.
 I've taught the visual arts to PK-graduate students and have created art, including illustrations, paintings, and prints, for more than 20 years.

 Right now, I am working on my first two books.
 The first is a is a middle grade novel about a feisty, imaginative fifth grader attempting to navigate an insensitive world, which will have fun spot illustrations done in pen and ink.
 I have outlined 5 additional books that will be part of that series.
 The second is a picture book of outrageous poems entitled Recipe for a Hairy Chest.
 It will have full color ink, watercolor, and collage illustrations .